 - Ask a flight attendant once you are seated and they begin their checks

-Should You Bring Your Own Seatbelt Extender?
+You Can Bring Your Own Seatbelt Extender

 Many airlines offer their passengers seatbelt extenders, but we know that it can be uncomfortable asking for one, so you might want to bring your own.

 We recommend the Mirone Adjustable Airplane Seat Belt Extender, which will fit 99.9% of airline seats.